Guide to Madlitics Fields

 Default value: [segment1]

-Captures the campaign-level detail associated with the visit, recording which campaign, promotion, or initiative led the visitor to your site.
+Captures the campaign-level details associated with the visit, identifying which campaign, promotion, or initiative led the visitor to your site; for paid traffic, this field records the utm_campaign, for organic traffic the referring domain, and for direct traffic no value is captured.

 Field label: segment2